cmjw/CTF_Writeups/TryHackMe/Reversing_ELF.md

 Next, I disassembled the program using Ghidra.
 We can see from the code generated that main() calls compare_pwd(), which calls my_secure_test().

 my_secure_test() compares the user input to an 8-character value, one character at a time.
 Putting these characters together as a string gives us the password.

+## Part Seven

+This exercise is similar to par six.
+First, I examined the functions in the program using gdb, where I noticed the function getflag().

+Next, I used Ghidra to disassemble and decompile the program.
+The decompiled code of getflag() is not very useful.
+Instead, I examined the decompiled main().
+We can see there is a secret fourth input option, which will print a message and call giveflag().
+This special value is 0x7a69, or 0d31337.
+Entering this as a menu option gives us the flag.